A-iPower SC2300i (Discontinued)

 The A-iPower SC2300i versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the A-iPower SC2300i compare to generators of similar power (between 1500 and 2500 W).
+The following charts are provided to give you an idea of how some of the key specs of the A-iPower SC2300i compare to inverter generators of similar power (between 1500 and 2500 W).

-- As the SC2300i offers up to 10 hours run time on a full tank at a 25% load, it falls within the average autonomy range among the generators of a similar power.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Westinghouse WH2200iXLT, which is able to run for up to 13 hours.
+- The SC2300i's runtime of up to 10 hours at a 25% load on a full tank positions it within the average autonomy range compared to other inverter generators with similar power.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Yamaha EF2800i, as it provides up to 14.7 hours.

 Here's a list of the most popular specific comparisons: